 Assignment Design

 Giving students a well-designed assignment is a key aspect to receiving quality papers from your students.
-We offer services that help you develop, define, and/or revise writing assignments; consult with you on course writing objectives, writing assignments, in-class heuristics, and grading tools; and even offer workshops related to the writing of international students and English Language Learners.
+We offer services that help you develop, define, and/or revise writing assignments to ensure your students will have a clear understanding of expectations and objectives, as well as consultation on course writing objectives, writing assignments, in-class heuristics, and grading tools, and even workshops related to the writing of international students and English Language Learners.

 First Year Seminar Course Support

-Additionally, the Writing Center can help you, as an FYS 107 or 207 instructor, with any of the following: (1) explore options for integrating non-graded writing activities that promote rich discussions, check comprehension, encourage recall, and generate ideas, to name a few, and (2) design assignments to ensure transparent, equitable, and efficient grading for formal and/or informal writing projects.
+Additionally, the Writing Center can help you explore options for integrating non-graded writing activities that promote rich discussions and generate ideas, and design assignments to ensure transparent, equitable, as well as efficient grading for formal and/or informal writing projects.
 We can also visit your class in person or virtually to facilitate a Spotlight Workshop, which models a process for giving feedback on an assignment your students are working on.

-Ultimately, we are here to support both your students and you, so you can expect to hear from us before the start of each term.
-At the very least, we’d love to invite you and your students to schedule a time to visit us at the Writing Center.
+We’d love to invite you and your students to schedule a time to visit us at the Writing Center!

 How We Can Help Your Students